Alex4386/CIRNO/README.md

  * Linux Systems whose Desktop Manager has GTK3 Support
  ~~(Yes, Indeed TmaxOS is not compatible because of the Garbage Desktop Manager that doesn't know what is "STANDARD" API. and I don't want to support it. because it is pain in the ass)~~

  Yes, bad news here. macOS didn't make it.
 But Tim Cook is deprecating x86 support so whatever!
 TH17 was also distributed in x86 binary. not x86_64.
+ **UPDATE: I updated my Macbook Pro to macOS Catalina, So I WON'T do any support stuff for macOS ever.** .

 ## Thesis
 Brief idea: